 Formal or Conventional Wills

-These wills are written up by your will lawyer.
-You must sign your will, or, if you are not able to sign it, be present when a person signs it on your behalf.
+Your will lawyer writes up these wills.
+You must sign your will, or if you cannot sign it, be present when a person signs it on your behalf.
 You must also be mentally competent and over the age of 18.

-The placement of your signature on the will is important.
+The placement of your signature on the will is essential.
 If your will is contested, the courts want to know that your signature applies to everything in the will.
-Therefore, wills should be signed at the end rather than at the beginning or in the middle.
+Therefore, wills should be signed at the end rather than at the beginning or middle.
 If you place your signature elsewhere on the document, the signature will not apply to anything written below the signature.

-Formal wills are required to have two witnesses who have signed the will in your presence.
+Formal wills must have two witnesses who have signed the will in your presence.
 These people cannot be beneficiaries and must be someone other than your legal spouse.

 These informal wills are not made by your will lawyer and do not have to be witnessed.
 They are written by hand and signed by the person making the will.
 Holograph wills are not recognized in every province so check with your will lawyer before relying on this type of will.

-Holograph wills are valid, legal documents in Alberta if they clearly show the intention to leave gifts after death, but we do not recommend using them.
+Holograph wills are valid legal documents in Alberta if they clearly show the intention to leave gifts after death, but we do not recommend using them.
 They are often incomplete and difficult to enforce if they are disputed.
-Without the help of an experienced will lawyer, people may be unable to consider their estates comprehensively and to get their intentions across in an easily understandable manner.
-Having this type of last will and testament is often the same as having no will at all.
+Without the help of an experienced will lawyer, people may be unable to consider their estates comprehensively and get their intentions across in an easily understandable manner.
+Having this type of last will and testament is often the same as having no will.

 Living Wills (Personal Directives)

-Living wills give your loved instructions about how you want to be cared for in a medical situation if you cannot communicate or make decisions for yourself.
+Living wills give your loved ones instructions about how you want to be cared for in a medical situation if you cannot communicate or make decisions for yourself.
 Living wills allow you to appoint someone who will make the decisions for you.
 Living wills are binding in Alberta and many other provinces.
-They are not, however, legally binding in all provinces so please check with your will lawyer.
+However, they are not legally binding in all provinces, so please check with your will lawyer.